TanikkaB/end-to-end-data-analytics-portfolio/README.md

 This portfolio reflects real-world analytics work rather than synthetic examples.
 It demonstrates my approach to solving ambiguous data problems, building reliable analytical workflows, and translating complex analysis into clear, actionable insight.

+*This portfolio has been adapted for public sharing.
+Organisation names, platform details, and examples have been generalised to protect confidentiality while preserving analytical methods and outcomes.